Best Fly Line Backing Of 2023: Buyers Guide

 Gel Spun Backing: Pros and Cons

-Gel spun backing is a newer fly line backing made from an ultra-strong, ultra-light material.
+Gel spun backing is a newer type made from an ultra-strong, ultra-light material.
 It has a much higher breaking strength than Dacron and is also less likely to absorb water, making it ideal for use in saltwater conditions.

 The major drawback to gel spun backing is that it can be more expensive than Dacron and tends to be less abrasion-resistant.

-A major advantage is it is thinner so you are able to pack on a lot more backing onto your reel which is great when fighting big fish that can run more than 200 feet.
+A major advantage is it is thinner, so I am able to pack on a lot more backing onto the reel, which is great when fighting big fish that can run more than 200 feet.

 How Much Backing Should Go On A Fly Reel?

-The amount of backing you should put on a fly fishing reel depends largely on the size of the reel.
+The amount of backing I put on a fly fishing reel depends largely on the size of the reel.
 I’ve heard anglers say things like for freshwater applications, about 150 yards of 20-pound Dacron is sufficient, and for saltwater fishing, 250 yards or more of 30-pound Dacron is recommended.

-However, I don’t agree with general lengths since you might only get 50 years on a 3-weight reel and 300 yards on a 9-weight reel.
-So for me, I stand by recommending putting on the maximum amount the reel with take.
+However, I don’t agree with general lengths since I might only get 50 yards on a 3-weight reel and 300 yards on a 9-weight reel.
+So for me, I stand by recommending putting on the maximum amount the reel will take.

 When in doubt, check the manufacturer’s recommendations for the specific reel you are using.

-Additionally, the type of fly line you use can also impact how much backing should go on your reel; for instance, floating lines require more backing than sink tip lines.
-Some fly lines, such as Spey lines which are thicker so less backing might be required.
+Additionally, the type of fly line I use can also impact how much backing should go on the reel; for instance, floating lines require more backing than sink tip lines.
+Some fly lines, such as Spey lines are thicker, so less backing might be required.

 The Best Dacron Backing

-These are my recommended fly-line backings based on my 37 years of experience using fly line backing.
+These are my recommended fly-line backings based on my 37 years of experience.

 Rio Dacron Fly Line is a great choice because it is strong and abrasion-resistant, perfect for saltwater fishing conditions.